aws/aws-toolkit-vscode/CONTRIBUTING.md

 [PR #227](https://github.com/aws/aws-toolkit-vscode/pull/227) shows an example.

+## SAM Visualizer Maintenance

+### Icons:

+If you notice an icon is missing from the SAM Visualizer, you can take the following steps to add it:

+For example, assuming the service with the missing icon is `AWS::KMS::KEY`

+1. Download and unzip the file Asset-Package\_\* from [AWS Architecture Icons](https://aws.amazon.com/architecture/icons/).
+2. Find the category under Architecture-Service-Icons\_\* corresponding to the service.
+In this case the service is [Key Management Service](https://console.aws.amazon.com/kms/home?region=us-east-1#/kms/home) which is a [security service](https://aws.amazon.com/kms/), so the icon should be located in Arch_Security-Identity-Compliance.
+3. In the 64 subdirectory, locate the icon for the service ending in \_64.svg.
+4. Copy the file to `resources/light/samVisualize/icons`, relative to the root of the VSCode Extension.
+5. Rename the file to `aws-<service>.svg`.
+In this case, the icon becomes `aws-kms.svg`.
+If the icon applies to a single data type and not the whole service, specify the data type in the icon name.
+In this case, if you wanted the icon to only apply to KMS Key, rename to `aws-kms-key.svg`.

+### Primary Resource List:

+If you want a given resource type to be shown in the Primary view, add the type to the list under the `primaryResources` key located at `resources/light/samVisualize/resources.json`

 ## Code of Conduct

 This project has adopted the [Amazon Open Source Code of Conduct](https://aws.github.io/code-of-conduct).